1. Home

 %COMMENT_SECTION%

-%TIMER_MINUTES% – This variable is used to show the amount of time taken by the user on the quiz in minutes.
+%TIMER_MINUTES% – It shows the amount of time the user spent on a quiz in minutes.
 Note that this variable will only show the time in “minutes,” excluding any decimal values of seconds. i.e., If the total time is 3 minutes 38 seconds.
 This will output 3.

 Hi %USER_NAME%, you took %TIMER_MINUTES% minutes to complete the quiz.